meshcloud/meshcloud-docs/docs/meshstack.identity-provider.md

 1. Start again in the `Edit Claim Rules` dialog.
 2. Select `Send Group Membership as a Claim` rule type.
 3. Usually two groups should be defined via this.
 They should result in Outgoing claim type `Group` with Outgoing claim values `meshUser` and `meshManager`.
-A `meshUser` can login to meshcloud and be invited to existing meshCustomers.
-A `meshManager` is allowed to create new `meshCustomers`.
+A `meshUser` can login to meshcloud and be invited to existing meshWorkspaces.
+A `meshManager` is allowed to create new `meshWorkspaces`.

 ### Azure AD (AAD)